PRISM: Physician Rules Integrated with Small large language Models for probable diagnoses associated with Abdominal Pain

 TL;DR: PRISM (Physician Rules Integrated with Small Models), a hybrid conversational system designed to augment within clinical workflows for diagnosing abdominal pain.

 Abstract: Abdominal pain is a significant diagnostic challenge in high-volume, resource-constrained Outpatient Departments (OPDs) where it contributes to increased physician burden and potential diagnostic delays.
-The end-to-end workflow of Large Language Models (LLMs) offers conversational flexibility but lacks the reliability and transparency required for high-stakes clinical diagnoses (source).
-At the same time, traditional rule-based systems are transparent but rigid.
-To address this, we introduce PRISM (Physician Rules Integrated with Small Models), a hybrid conversational system designed to augment within clinical workflows for diagnosing abdominal pain.
-PRISM utilizes a physician-guided rule-based engine for diagnostic reasoning, along with composite of small open-source large language models (small-LLM) for patient-facing conversational (empathic) and targeted non-diagnostic tasks (relevant keyword extractions with/without UMLS).
-PRISM design focused and less autonomous microservices-based architecture ensures both clinical robustness and a user-centric design.
-PRISM achieves top-5 accuracy of 85%-100% and Mean Reciprocal Rank (MRR) of 0.596-0.603 on physician-curated 322 simulated patient question/answer pairs, outperforming the best end-to-end small-LLM with top-5 accuracy of 65% and a MMR of 0.422.
-Comprehensive benchmarking of empathic, clarity and helpfulness capabilities of the small-LLMs to select the best small-LLM to be integrated with PRISM’s empathy service.
-Likewise, benchmarking of small-LLMs were performed for clinical keywords/terms extraction service of PRISM, using a synthetic patient Q/A dataset (SynD1) and a physician curated simulated Q/A dataset (SimD2).
-Additionally, clinical keywords/terms were extended using curated, standardized and harmonized Unified Medical Language System (UMLS) terms to evaluate the performance gain in PRISM in comparison to end-to-end small-LLMs.
-We introduced a multistep keyword-extraction approach to enhance clinical term extraction that leverages curated UMLS to provide focused, contextually relevant knowledge to small-LLMs, improving the clinical keywork extraction service.
-PRISM offers a structured, physician-in-the-loop, and resource-efficient blueprint for deploying practical generative AI applications in real-world clinical workflows.
+The end-to-end workflow of Large Language Models (LLMs) offers conversational flexibility but lacks the reliability and transparency required for high-stakes clinical diagnoses.
+On the other hand, traditional rule-based systems are transparent but rigid.
+To address this, we introduce PRISM (Physician Rules Integrated with Small Models), a hybrid conversational system designed to be augmented within clinical workflows for diagnosing abdominal pain.
+PRISM utilizes a physician-guided rule-based engine for diagnostic reasoning, and an ensemble of small open-source large language models (SLMs) towards patient-facing conversational (empathic) and targeted non-diagnostic tasks (relevant keyword extractions with/without UMLS).
+PRISM design is focused and minimal autonomous; microservices-based architecture ensures both clinical robustness and a user-centric design.
+PRISM achieves top-5 accuracy of 80% − 100% and Mean Reciprocal Rank (MRR) of 0.596 − 0.603 on physician-curated 322 simulated patient question/answer pairs, outperforming the best end-to-end SLMs (top-5 accuracy of 65% and an MRR of 0.422).
+Comprehensive benchmarking of empathic, clarity, and helpfulness capabilities, we select the best SLMs for integration with PRISM’s empathy service.
+Likewise, benchmarking of SLMs was performed for the clinical keywords/terms extraction service of PRISM, using a synthetic patient Q/A dataset (SynD1) and a physician-curated simulated Q/A dataset (SimD2).
+Additionally, clinical keywords/terms were extended using curated, standardized, and harmonized Unified Medical Language System (UMLS) terms to evaluate the performance gain in PRISM compared to end-to-end SLMs.
+We introduce a multistep keyword-extraction approach to enhance clinical term extraction that leverages curated UMLS to provide focused, contextually relevant knowledge to SLMs, improving the clinical keyword extraction service.
+In summary, PRISM offers a structured, physician-in-the-loop, and resource-efficient blueprint for deploying practical generative AI applications in real-world clinical workflows.

 Submission Number: 175